AlexandraPosta/sound-localization/README.md

 ## Summary
-The aim of this tool is to allow for a simpler comparison between analytical and machine learning models of identifying the location of a sound in an indoor environment.
+The aim of this tool is to support a comparative study of an analytical and a learning-based model for estimating the azimuth direction of incoming sound in an indoors environment.

 ## Features
-In order to run a simulation, you can:
+By using the web platform, it is possible to:
 - select environment
-- select type and number of microphones used
+- select number of microphones used
 - select sound source
-- select prediction model
+- select prediction model based on MUSIC or TOPS
 - analyse based on the statistics provided

-## Demo
-TODO
+By using the Jupyter Notebooks, it is possible to:
+- create dataset of sound from multiple incomming angles
+- observe the datapipeline
+- test the MUSIC algorithm using the dataset
+- train and test a simpler a more complex CNN arhitecture the dataset
+- analyse based on the statistics provided
+- perform a simple path planning exercise to test models further

 ## Structure